NOVA SCOTIA CROWN SHARE LAND LEGACY TRUST

 The provincial government created the Land Legacy Trust in 2008 in order to address this reality.
 The trust empowers both landowners and non-government conservation groups (land trusts) to make the most of this unique conservation opportunity.

-The Land Legacy Trust was an elegant solution.
+The Land Legacy Trust is an elegant solution.

-This $23 million trust has provided critical funds to land trusts—the experts in protecting privately-owned natural areas—to protect Nova Scotia’s increasingly threatened wild spaces.
+This trust has provided critical funds to land trusts—the experts in protecting privately-owned natural areas—to protect Nova Scotia’s increasingly threatened wild spaces.
+And on December 12, 2022 the province announced an additional $20 million to renew the Land Legacy Trust for the future.

 Over the past 14 years it’s led to more wild spaces saved, and more quickly, than ever before.
 It’s a creative and remarkably effective complement to the government’s own work conserving public land.